jpgoldberg/rethinking-site/content/blog/hello_world/index.md

 [“Hello, World”](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program),
 but a proper introduction to the blog and perhaps a substantive post or two should be coming soon.

+Some ideas for future content are visible as issues with the “[Ideas](https://github.com/jpgoldberg/rethinking-site/issues?q=state%3Aopen%20label%3AIdea)” tag in this site's repository.